-&lt;sup>10 Table A.III in the Online Appendix, based on nonpublic data collected by the Federal Reserve, demonstrates the importance of commercial paper as a source of funding for selected major automobile captives active in the United States.
+9. Online Appendix Table A.3, based on nonpublic data collected by the Federal Reserve, demonstrates the importance of commercial paper as a source of funding for selected major automobile captives active in the United States.
 Given the nature of the data, we cannot disclose the identities of the captive lessors in the table and instead label them Captive 1 through Captive 4.
-As Table A.III shows, commercial paper was a major source of funding for three out of the four captive lessors.
-Although commercial paper accounted for just 10.2 percent of one lessor's liabilities (Captive 3), the other three captive lessors relied much more heavily on this form of short-term funding, with the share of commercial paper in their liabilities ranging from 45.9 percent (Captive 2) to 75.1 percent (Captive 4).
+As Online Appendix Table A.3 shows, commercial paper was a major source of funding for three out of the four captive lessors.
+Although commercial paper accounted for just 10.2% of one lessor's liabilities (Captive 3), the other three relied much more heavily on this form of short-term funding, with the share of commercial paper in their liabilities ranging from 45.9% (Captive 2) to 75.1% (Captive 4).